 My No Knead Bread – A Work in Progress

 Bread.
 There’s a long history behind it, not just as a staple in our diets, but in our cultures.
 And for many bariatric surgery post-ops, it’s a bane.
-Something remembered fondly, but actively avoided in their post-op life.
+Something remembered fondly but actively avoided in their post-op life.
 And I admit. for a number of years after my own bypass surgery, I actively avoided bread, opting for burgers without buns, lettuce wraps and the like.

 For me, this also fits my overall cooking style, where I tend to use recipes as guidelines, not as a strict set of instructions.
-It’s often said that baking is a a mix science and art, and in many ways when it comes to cakes and cookies and such, it is maybe even more science than art.
+It’s often said that baking is a mix of science and art, and in many ways when it comes to cakes and cookies and such, it is maybe even more science than art.
 But with bread baking, and especially this no-knead method, it is much more forgiving and leans much more towards art.

 I’m going to share with you my base recipe, along with some notes on options, tips, and things I’ve had some success with while playing around in the kitchen.
 And some of this will likely be updated as soon as I make my next loaf.
 The title of this post is what I call the recipe in my collection, it is a work in progress because I keep finding new tricks to try, a slightly “better” way to do something, or just adding a new variation.

 Bread is a very simple thing.
 All you really need is flour and water.
-Of course, this most basic of breads really isn’t very good.
+Of course, this most basic of bread really isn’t very good.
 Add a touch of salt, and while it remains flat in shape, the flavor increases quite a bit.
-Mix in some yeast and things rise, pun intended, to a whole ‘nother level.
+Mix in some yeast and things rise, pun intended, to a whole other level.
 And really, that’s all you need to make some great tasting bread.
 But to make it even better, there are sooooo many little things you can do.
 Mix up the grains in the flour, the liquid, add any of many different flavorings from sweet to savory, change up the shapes.

 The overall process is pretty simple.
 Mix up the dry ingredients and stir in the wet to form the dough.
 Wait.
 Shape the dough.
 Wait a little bit longer.
 Bake.
 Enjoy.
 Ok, sure there is a bit more to it than that, but it’s really not all that difficult.

-There’s a LOT of great resources out there for those that want to really get deep in to the process of bread making, the science behind it and more… I’m not going to that deep, but i will try to hit on a few of the more important things I’ve learned.
+There’s a LOT of great resources out there for those that want to really get deep into the process of bread making, the science behind it and more… I’m not going to that deep, but I will try to hit on a few of the more important things I’ve learned.

 Most recipes are going to ask for bread flour.
 Basically bread flour has a higher amount of gluten in it than your standard, all-purpose flour (about 14% gluten in bread flour versus 12% for regular flour).
 Gluten is what gives the bread dough it’s stretch and what traps the pockets of gas/air as it rises and bakes, giving the loaf it’s “crumb”.
-You can use just about any flour you have/want, but those with less gluten, or whole-wheat flours will give you a heavier, denser, loaf.
+You can use just about any flour you have/want, but those with less gluten or whole-wheat flours will give you a heavier, denser, loaf.
 I like to use a mix, usually about 50/50, of white and wheat flours.
 One recent discovery I made recently is the use of vital wheat gluten.
 If you are using any flour other than a bread flour (which you can often get in white and wheat versions), you can add about 1 tablespoon of vital wheat gluten per cup of flour to help improve that crumb texture.
 Most recipes are going to call for 3 to 4 cups of flour, and it’s not really exact.
 You don’t need to worry about sifting, or even accurately measuring.
 The forgiving nature of no-knead bread means even if you’re off by 1/4 cup here or there, you should be fine.

 There is no need (another intended pun) to worry too much about the type of salt.
 Regular table salt is fine.
 Most recipes call for 1 to 2 teaspoons, which you can vary slightly depending on if you need to watch sodium intake, but I wouldn’t go down to less than half of what a recipe calls for.
-Salt, aside from improving flavor of the bread by helping balance things out, it also improves the texture.
-Salt helps temper the rising process allowing the gluten in the dough to strengthen and develop, giving you both a better crumb and a better crust… in particular with no knead breads and their extended proofing times.
+Salt, aside from improving the flavor of the bread by helping balance things out, it also improves the texture.
+Salt helps temper the rising process allowing the gluten in the dough to strengthen and develop, giving you both a better crumb and a better crust… in particular with no-knead bread and their extended proofing times.
 I typically use either a slightly coarse sea salt, or a fine Himalayan salt because it’s what is in my kitchen.
 I would avoid kosher salt or other really coarse salts, which are great for topping them, but when it comes to cooking the large grain sizes will throw off your measuring and they may not absorb as evenly into your dough.

-Yeast is what gives your dough it’s lift.
+Yeast is what gives your dough its lift.
 Yeast is a living organism that eats the sugars in the flour and expels gas.
 The gluten in the flour traps that gas, stretches out, and that makes the various air pockets throughout the dough.

 One of the reasons I’ve always used active, dry yeast is that I was able to get it in the bulk area of my local grocery store.
-Because I don’t make THAT much bread, I could buy just a couple tablespoons at a time, and I store it in a small jar in the freezer to extend it’s shelf-life.
+Because I don’t make THAT much bread, I could buy just a couple tablespoons at a time, and I store it in a small jar in the freezer to extend its shelf-life.
 If you buy a larger jar, store that in the freezer, or at least the fridge, and keep an eye on the expiration date.
 However, they recently stopped stocking it in the bulk section, so next time I need to buy I may try the instant yeast and see if I notice any difference in the results.

-Most recipes out there call for using a Dutch oven (DO) for cooking your no knead bread.
+Most recipes out there call for using a Dutch oven (DO) for cooking your no-knead bread.
 The cast iron (enameled or not) DO is heated in the oven during the final proofing of the dough, and helps give it consistent heat and traps steam to help develop the crust.
-If you don’t have a DO, you can use any oven safe pan… be they skillets, pie pans or regular loaf pans.
+If you don’t have a DO, you can use any oven-safe pan… be they skillets, pie pans or regular loaf pans.
 I’ll be showing the process of using a DO, but the YouTube channel, Artisan Bread with Steve, has a number of videos to show you the tips to use with other pans, and I’ll talk a little bit about it later when I get to that step of the process.

 For mixing the dough, all you really need is a bowl, roughly the same size as your cooking vessel.
 I used to use a bowl, and I would cover that with plastic wrap to proof, I’ve since changed over to using my 2-quart Pyrex baking dish (like this one here), and instead of having to use plastic wrap, I just use the lid.
 If you don’t have a Dutch oven, you could use one of these for baking the bread in too.
 I’ve seen a few recipes using these or other oven-safe, glass bowls for baking.
 You just need a separate one from the one you do your proofing in.

 Other than that, you need some basic measure cups/spoons and something to stir with.
 I have a fairly stiff, rubber scraper that I use to help scrape around the edges of the baking dish as I mix things up… but some people use the handle of a wooden spoon, others even just use their hands.
 Wetting your hands with water can help prevent it from just sticking all over your hands if you go that route.
-Some clean flour sack type towels, or other clean, lint-free towels are used during the second proofing of the dough to protect it as it sits out.
+Some clean flour sack type towels or other clean, lint-free towels are used during the second proofing of the dough to protect it as it sits out.
 I sometimes also use parchment paper.
 I line a bowl with it and put the dough in there for the second proofing, then I just lift it from that bowl to the DO when it is time to bake.
 This also makes it nice and easy to just lift out after it’s baked.
 Other times I’ve just dumped it from the bowl in to the DO and tip it out of the DO after it’s done.

 Making the Dough